Cocoon (film): Plot

-The other retirement home residents become suspicious after witnessing Mary, Ben's wife, climb a tree.
-Their friend Bernie accidentally reveals the pool's secret to the other residents, who rush to the pool to swim in its waters.
-When Walter finds them damaging one of the cocoons, he ejects them from the property.
-The Antareans open the damaged cocoon, and the creature inside shares his last moments with Walter.
-That evening, Bernie finds his wife Rose has stopped breathing and carries her body to the pool to heal her, only to be informed by Walter that the pool no longer works due to the other residents draining the life force in the rush to make themselves young.
+When the other retirement home residents become suspicious of the three couples, Bernie mindlessly reveals the secret to the other residents, who rush to the pool.
+Walter finds them damaging one of the cocoons, he ejects them from the property, and the Antarean inside dies shortly after.
+That evening, Bernie finds that his wife Rose has stopped breathing and carries her body to the pool to heal her, only to be informed by Walter that the pool no longer works due to the other residents draining the life force.
+As the cocoons are no longer able to survive the trip back to Antarea, the group return the cocoons to the sea with the help of Jack, Ben, Arthur, and Joe.